zippiehq/plasma-client/README.md

 ```

 #### Submitting a Deposit
 You're almost ready to submit a deposit!
 Our plasma chain is currently deployed to the Ethereum test network (Rinkeby).
 Before you can deposit, you're going to need some testnet ETH.
 You can quickly get some using the [Rinkeby testnet faucet](https://faucet.rinkeby.io/) or by tweeting at us on [Twitter](https://twitter.com/plasma_group).

+**Note**:
+We recommend using the faucet to send testnet ETH to a [MetaMask](https://metamask.io/) wallet.
+This makes it easier to send ETH to other accounts.
+**You need to send a little ETH to each account that you've created.**

 Once you've got some testnet ETH, you can submit your first deposit.
 The format of the deposit command looks like this (don’t copy this one):

 ```
 plasma-cli deposit <account> <token> <amount>
 ```

 In place of `<account>` you’ll want to insert the account you’re depositing with.
 This can either be the “index” of the account (the number you see in front of the address when you run `listaccounts`) or the address of the account.
 In place of `<token>`, you can put the contract address of the token you're depositing (ETH is just "0").
 We support [ERC20](https://en.wikipedia.org/wiki/ERC-20) tokens, but for now we're just going to leave `<token>` as 0 and deposit some ETH.
 Finally, `<amount>` is the total amount of ETH you're going to deposit, denominated in [wei](https://www.investopedia.com/terms/w/wei.asp).
 You can use [this Ethereum unit converter](https://etherconverter.online/) to easily calculate how much testnet ETH you'll be depositing.

 Let's go ahead and deposit a few hundred wei: